bwaismeyer/MOS_demo/README.md

 sudo apt-get install libxt-dev
 ```

-Now we initialize R in the MOS instance project folder - "packrat" should
+Now we initialize R in the MOS instance project folder - `packrat` should
 automatically try to install all needed packages.
 Here's some more example
 code:
 ```